 Who is coaching for?

 Coaching is for anyone who wants to be somewhere different to where they currently are.
 Either in their career or in life.
 So, coaching is then fundamentally about change — no one gets a coach to stay the same.
 Whether the topic is personal, to do with empowering yourself to achieve your goals for example; or work related, involving matters such as team conflict, coaching can help you find a path forward.
-I offer a free consultation to really explore your goals in detail and to see if coaching is right for your needs.
+In addition to face-to-face coaching, I also offer Zoom and Skype coaching.
+Book a free consultation to really explore your goals in detail and to see if coaching is right for your needs.

 What is coaching and how is it different to mentoring, counselling and therapy?

 Mentoring usually involves the mentor giving advice from a place of having more experience in a particular area.
 Counselling and therapy generally seek to support the person to deal with something from their past that is affecting their emotional and psychological state in the present (e.g. bereavement).
 Counselling and therapy are then typically backward looking.

 Coaching on the other hand is fundamentally forward looking and deals with high functioning people.
 The goal of coaching, at least the kind I provide, is to support you to find the answer to your question from within yourself.
 The coach is not there to “tell” you what to do, but rather to help you to figure out what’s right for you.
 I view coaching then as a partnership built on mutual trust and honesty that allows the coach to offer challenge, while at the same time being supportive.

 What is the difference between executive and life coaching?

 The terms executive coaching and life coaching could be (and are) used interchangeably.
 Some coaches may use these labels to imply a certain emphasis in their approach, perhaps a preference for working with clients bringing more career related issues, rather than issues in their personal lives.